MC 2

 Substantial portions of the files were kept in their original order and the rest could be readily reconstructed.
 Generally, this original order is reflected in the organization of series and sub-series, and often in the arrangement within a series or sub-series.
 Nevertheless, rearrangement was commonly implemented because of anticipated research use, appraisal decisions, consolidation of like material into fewer folders, or other considerations.

 Folder descriptions applied during processing generally reflect those from the labels of the original folders.
 Nevertheless, there are several exceptions to this practice.
 Most are mundane changes, such as replacing inconsistent department acronyms with consistent ones.
 Substantive alterations to original folder labels are described in the series descriptions.
-Alterations at the individual folder level are not marked in any way, except for the ABSCAM FILES series in which folder descriptions imposed or modified during processing are enclosed in brackets.
+Generally, alterations at the individual folder level are not marked in any way.
+However, for certain series, including ABSCAM FILES and SUBJECT FILES folder descriptions imposed or modified by the archivist during processing are enclosed in brackets; again, the series descriptions will indicate when this treatment was applied.

 The folder-level date range used in the container list is not necessarily reflective of all documents in a given folder because of the impracticality of looking at every individual document during processing.
 The source of the date range varies by series, and is described in the series description.
 Folders that appear in the container list with no date range are those that could not be dated following the general rule for the series and contained undated documents.